What is this, the top of the tree is wilting

 I have a dwarf Liberty apple tree that I planted about five years ago.
 I do not use any sprays on it.
 The apples look perfect on the outside but have lots of small brown spots inside.
 What is causing them, and can I prevent them?
 Gaile Baack

-Multnomah County OR apples Posted 14 days ago
+Multnomah County Oregon apples Posted 8 months ago

 We have about 12 apple trees.
 This year all of our apples have very small blemished on the exterior and dark veins extending from the skin inwards.
 Sometimes the veins extend to the core, other times (as in the photo) the just extend a bit.
 I am wondering if this is stink bug damage or something else.

-Marion County OR apple pes Posted 18 days ago
+Marion County Oregon apple pes Posted 8 months ago

 Hello, I bought a home with an apple tree which produced a few diseased fruit this year.
 (Photos attached) How do I identify the disease early & what do I do to treat it?